Accountant» search for more Jobs

 Chartered Accountants must gain membership to the Institute of Chartered Accountants in Australia (ICAA).
 To do this, graduates are required to undertake postgraduate study and three years of experience.
 Those who have a recognised Australian university undergraduate or masters degree majoring in accounting may commence employment with a recognised organisation and undertake three years practical experience while completing a Chartered Accountants program, or enrol in the GradDipCA.
 Graduates of non-accounting degrees may complete a graduate certificate recommended by the ICAA or commence three years practical experience whilst completing the ICAA Chartered Accountants Program.

 Certified Practicing Accountant (CPA)

-Tax accountants perform all general accounting duties but have a special focus on tax.
-Their expert knowledge of tax law enables them to provide tax planning advice to businesses and individuals, to lodge tax returns and ensure that their clients are complying with all taxation requirements.
+- Tax Accounting - performing general accounting duties but specialising in tax through an expert knowledge of tax law, providing tax planning advice to businesses and individuals, lodging tax returns and ensuring clients are complying with all taxation requirements.
 Job opportunities exist in consultancies and accounting firms and with government agencies such as the Australian Taxation Office.

 - Cost Accounting - developing and directing systems to record and analyse costs to work out each unit cost, analysing changes that affect production costs, providing management with reports to assist in decision-making relating to production/manufacturing/distribution etc.

 - Liquidating and Receiving - assisting and advising businesses facing financial difficulties, organising company closures, bankruptcies, asset sales etc.

 - Forensics Accounting - analysing and preparing documents to be used as evidence e.g. in court cases

 - Systems Accounting - analysing financial information needs of organisations, reviewing existing systems and evaluating the best way to meet these needs.